sebada001/sebada001/README.md

-### Hi there 👋
+## Hi there 👋

 ## Welcome to my Github!

 ### About me 🫡:

-- 🕶 My name is Sebastian, I am an American/Argentinian fella currently living in the caribbean .
+- 🕶 My name is Sebastian, I am an American/Argentinian currently living in the caribbean .
 - 👾 I am passionate about coding, drawing, coffee and gaming.
 - 🌱 I’m currently practicing Ruby On Rails, React and Tailwind!
 - 📫 Feel free to reach out for any questions or collabs!